2024 UK gravel events - the best off-road races of the year

 4-5 May 2024

 The Lezyne Cateran Dirt Dash, a cooperation with the Cateran Ecomuseum in Perthshire and Angus, is a self-supported, two-day bikepacking event taking you around the dramatic scenery in the Cateran Ecomuseum.
 It is the perfect way to experience the rugged beauty of Scotland’s only museum without walls.
-This event has a shorter route than the Dashes in Dorset and Dunoon; it’s the perfect introduction to bikepacking in Scotland.
+This event has a shorter route than the Dashes in Dorset and Dunoon; it’s the perfect introduction to gravel riding and bikepacking in Scotland.

 The route is about 26 miles (42km) on day one and 29 miles (47km) on day two and there might be some technical sections that require pushing your bike.